Should you carry a balance on a 0% APR credit card?

 Some intro APR offers only apply to purchases or balance transfers, not both

-On the other hand, the Citi® Double Cash Card allows you to transfer a balance and pay a 0 percent intro APR for 18 months (14.74 percent to 24.74 percent variable APR thereafter) but has no intro APR for purchases, so any new charges to your card will accrue interest.
+On the other hand, the Citi® Double Cash Card allows you to transfer a balance and pay a 0 percent intro APR for 18 months (18.99 percent to 28.99 percent variable APR thereafter), but it has no intro APR for purchases, so any new charges to your card will accrue interest.

 If your card has an intro APR period exclusively for purchases or balance transfers, it’s best to use it for just that purpose until your intended balance (whether it’s a balance transferred from a high-interest credit card or the cost of that new refrigerator) is paid off in full.